Traditionalist conservatism in the United States: Leading 20th and 21st century traditionalist figures

+Traditionalist conservatism has been considered by some to have been overshadowed by the economic conservatives by the early 21st century.

 Former Tennessee Republican Senator Fred Thompson, former Michigan Republican Senator Spencer Abraham and former Illinois Democratic Senator Paul Simon have all been influenced by traditionalist conservative Russell Kirk.
 Thompson gave an interview about Kirk's influence on the Russell Kirk Center's blog.
 Among the U.S. Congressmen influenced by Kirk are former Illinois Republican Congressman Henry Hyde and Michigan Republican Congressmen Thaddeus McCotter and Dave Camp, the latter two of whom visited the Russell Kirk Center in 2009.
 In 2010, then-Congressman Mike Pence acknowledged Kirk as a major influence.
 Former Michigan Republican Governor John Engler is a close personal friend of the Kirk family and also serves as a trustee of the Wilbur Foundation, which funds programs at the Russell Kirk Center for Cultural Renewal in Mecosta, Michigan.
-Engler gave a speech at the Heritage Foundation on Kirk which is available from the Russell Kirk Center's blog.
+Engler gave a speech at The Heritage Foundation on Kirk which is available from the Russell Kirk Center's blog.

 Other influences

-Traditionalist conservative influences on those who emerged in the 1940s and 1950s as "the New Conservatives" included Bernard Iddings Bell, Gordon Keith Chalmers, Grenville Clark, Peter Drucker, Will Herberg and Ross J. S. Hoffman.
+Traditionalist conservative influences on those who emerged in the 1940s and 1950s as "the New Conservatives" included Bernard Iddings Bell, Gordon Keith Chalmers, Grenville Clark, Peter Drucker, Will Herberg, and Ross J. S. Hoffman.